ChristianSiebke/DReaM-Driver-Reaction-Model/doc/source/installation_guide/sim_installation_guide/installation/60_conan.rst

    conan install <package_name>

 This command has a look into the *local cache* for the recipe and the binaries of the package and installs them into the *local cache*.
-If no binaries where found an Error is thrown.
+If no binaries where found an error is thrown.

 .. note::